Leon Spinks, who beat Muhammad Ali in historic upset in 1978, dies at 67

 He battled back, shaking off Ali’s desperate punches and fighting with a renewed strength, despite his near exhaustion.
 In the end, after 15 rounds, the judges awarded Mr. Spinks a victory by split decision.
 It was one of the most stunning upsets in boxing history.

-“I recall thinking,” Ali said after the fight, “ ‘That kid is a tough son of a bitch.’ ”
+“I recall thinking,” Ali said after the fight, “that kid is a tough son of a bitch.”

 After the fight, Mr. Spinks praised his opponent, saying of Ali, “He’s still the greatest, I’m just the latest.”